joshingly/tm-acceptor/readme.md

 Turing Machine String Acceptor
 ==

 Given a transition table and a string, determine whether the turing machine described by the given transition table will accept or reject the given string.
+Will return the tape if the string is accepted and false if the string is rejected.

 Transition Table Specification
 --